freelancernearme04-blip/taskcart/README.md

 ## Getting Started

-This project is a starting point for a Flutter application.

 A few resources to get you # ShopEase E-Commerce App

 A Clean Architecture Flutter mobile application built using GetX for a machine test submission.
 The app connects to the open-source DummyJSON API.

-## 🚀 Features Implemented

 * **Splash Screen**: Shows an animation, checks for a stored token, and routes the user automatically.
 * **Login Screen**: Features form validation, text inputs, error handling, and a loading indicator.